 Much like the Highlander, the RAV4 also comes with standard forward collision warning and automatic emergency braking.
 Its front seat access and headlight visibility are highly rated as well.

 Forward collision warning, automatic emergency braking and blind spot warning technology all come standard with the Nissan Rogue.
 Its controls are intuitive and front seat access is easy.

 The Toyota Sienna offers easy front seat access to seniors limited mobility.
 Forward collision warning and automatic emergency braking also come standard with the Sienna.

 This is a great option for the senior who is looking for something that is a bit more safe yet also sporty at the same time.
 The Audi Q7 delivers the easy front seat access that seniors need while also providing them with helpful standard safety features.
 Forward collision warning and automatic emergency braking come standard with the Audi Q7.

 All models of the Subaru Forester come with stand all-wheel drive, making it safe for seniors driving in adverse weather conditions.
 It also has a large cab that is very comfortable and great for cargo.
 Perhaps the best feature of this vehicle is the driver recognition feature that allows it to tell if the driver is fatigued based on their facial expressions and warn them accordingly.

 The Chrysler Pacifica has seats that easily fold into the floor, making more room in the cab of the van.
 It also has a very comfortable ride, a quiet cabin, responsive handling, and touch screen features that seniors will appreciate.

 You deserve to have that freedom that only a car can provide and these should be a good place to get you started.
-For more information on senior products and technology, check out our guide to senior care products of the future.
+But if you aren't able to drive yourself, consider transportation services.
+Reach out to your local Caring office to learn more.